hasToDev/cowchain-farm-alert/README.md

 Discussion for Cowchain Farm smart contract is in the [Cowchain Farm Soroban repository](https://github.com/hasToDev/cowchain-farm-soroban), and the discussion for Cowchain Farm web app is in the [Cowchain Farm App repository](https://github.com/hasToDev/cowchain-farm-app).

-The Cowchain Farm web app in this repository was developed using `Flutter version 3.13.5` and `Dart version 3.1.2`
+The Cowchain Farm Dart CLI in this repository was developed using `Dart version 3.1.2`

 ## Prerequisites